derpyzza/derpyzza.github.io/src/230512-hacky-script-perfect-script.md

 ## The inevitability of jenny

-After struggling with fennel one day [2], i wandered over to my original python repo. i decided to either use jenny, or some popular static site generator [3] to atleast get a blog up and running while i messed around with my better-stronger-faster-one-ssg-to-rule-them-all-ssg.
+After struggling with fennel one day [I wanted to write a custom markdown parser, along with a lisp-based templating language in fennel](_), i wandered over to my original python repo. i decided to either use jenny, or some popular static site generator [But but my customization!! my minimalism!! noooooooooooo](_) to atleast get a blog up and running while i messed around with my better-stronger-faster-one-ssg-to-rule-them-all-ssg.

 I went ahead and pulled down the original jenny repo, and quickly tweaked it so that it was a tiny hacky terribly-slow little script designed solely to work on this specific website with this specific design, with no error handling, no configuration ability, no nothing.